jackyzha0/quartz/content/epistemic/scientific/biological/ethology.md

 ---
 title: Ethology
 ---
-Ethology is the study of behaviour.
+Ethology is the biological science of behaviour.